libp2p/specs/pubsub/README.md

 [signature policy](#message-signing) and
 [message ID function](#message-identification).

-The `from` field denotes the author of the message.
+The `from` field (optional) denotes the author of the message.
 This is the peer who initially authored the message, and NOT the peer who propagated it.
 Thus, as the message is routed through a swarm of pubsubbing peers, the original authorship is preserved.

-The `seqno` field is a 64-bit big-endian uint that is a linearly increasing number that is unique among messages originating from each given peer.
-No two messages on a pubsub topic from the same peer should have the same `seqno` value, however messages from different peers may (and likely will) have the same sequence number.
+The `seqno` field (optional) is a 64-bit big-endian uint that is a linearly increasing number that is unique among messages originating from each given peer.
+No two messages on a pubsub topic from the same peer should have the same `seqno` value, however messages from different peers may have the same sequence number.
 In other words, this number is not globally unique.
 It is used in conjunction with `from` to derive a unique `message_id` (in the default configuration).

 Henceforth, we define the term **origin-stamped messaging** to refer to messages whose `from` and `seqno` fields are populated.

-The `data` field is an opaque blob of data representing the payload.
+The `data` (optional) field is an opaque blob of data representing the payload.
 It can contain any data that the publisher wants it to.

 The `topicIDs` field specifies a set of topics that this message is being published to.

-The `signature` and `key` fields are used for message signing, if such feature is enabled, as explained below.
+The `signature` and `key` fields (optional) are used for message signing, if such feature is enabled, as explained below.

 The size of the `Message` should be limited, say to 1 MiB, but could also be configurable, for more information see